Stateford/url-shortener/README.md

 ## TODO
-* serve index.html file
-* server static files
+* url + count in database
-* set up writing to database
+* set up checks to see if POST is currently in the database